 Christmas tree needles can get stuck in paws or in mouths if chewed.
 Try to clear away fallen needles where possible.

-Some dogs (and cats) will be able to sniff out tasty treats under the tree, even if well wrapped, and may open them early!
+Some dogs will be able to sniff out tasty treats under the tree, and will be delighted by the challenge of unwrapping them!!
 Keep edible presents out of your pets’ reach, especially chocolate and alcohol.

 6. The fire is so delightful:

-If you have an open fire, make sure you use a fire guard to stop cats and dogs getting too close.
-If you have turned the central heating on, check that your cat hasn’t fallen asleep underneath as they can burn the fur on their back!
+If you have an open fire, make sure you use a fireguard to stop your dog getting too close.
+If you have turned the central heating on, check that your dog hasn’t fallen asleep underneath as they can burn the fur on their back!